stevemadere/s3-datasets/README.md

 ## Features

 - **S3Dataset**: An adapter for creating lazily-loaded Huggingface datasets from S3 bucket contents.
 Supports filtering by key prefixes, explicit key lists, or dataset identifiers for flexible dataset creation.
-- **Lazy Tokenization**: A utility for generating tokens from dataset items on-the-fly, reducing startup latency and network traffic during the preparation of large datasets for training or fine-tuning language models.
+- **TextDS2TokensGenerator**: A utility for generating tokens from dataset items on-the-fly, reducing startup latency and network traffic during the preparation of large datasets for training or fine-tuning language models.

 ## Installation